- Los Blancos showing more dynamism in attack

 “It was just (to rest him).
 We have many games, that’s it.
 Sometimes he needs to rest.
 These days he needs that.
 He feels better every day, you can see it.”

-Ronaldo has been subbed off 5 times since the mid season break, as the coach looks to keep him in good condition as they look towards the defence of their UCL title.
-Recall that Ronaldo’s 2 goals got Real Madrid on the way to a 3 nil UCL quarter final first leg win over Juventus in Turin.
+Ronaldo has been subbed off 5 times since the mid-season break, as the coach looks to keep him in good condition as they work towards the defence of their UCL title.
+Recall that Ronaldo’s 2 goals got Real Madrid on the way to a 3 nil UCL quarter-final first leg win over Juventus in Turin.